thm-projects/arsnova-flashcards/README.md

 1. [Create a Firebase project](https://console.firebase.google.com/)
 2. Get the FCM api key from Firebase project (project settings > cloud messaging > server key)
 3. Insert the key into `settings.json` (`FCM_API_KEY`)

-## Starting the app
-Use one of the following commands inside the repository (flashcards folder), to start arsnova.cards on localhost,:

-- For development:
-  - `meteor --settings settings_test.json`

-- For production:
-  - `meteor --settings settings.json`

-You can then access the app from your host machine by visiting http://localhost:3000.

-## Loading the Test Database
-1. Make sure that you've installed [MongoDB Community Server](https://www.mongodb.com/download-center#community)
-2. Use following command from the project directory (flashcards folder), **once you've started the server with the settings_test.json file**:
- - `./tests/loadTestDatabase.sh`

 ## Contribution guide
 The contribution guide can be found [here](https://git.thm.de/arsnova/flashcards/blob/staging/CONTRIBUTING.md).